Which issues would you most highlight to someone new to your state?

 The federal Immigration Reform and Control Act sets out certain requirements to establish authorization to work in the United States.
-California has additional requirements prohibiting employers from engaging in unfair immigration-related practices, such as using E-Verify to check a person’s authorisation status at a time or in a manner not required under federal immigration law, or in retaliation for a person’s exercise of his or her employment rights under the Labor Code.
+California has additional requirements prohibiting employers from engaging in unfair immigration-related practices, such as using E-Verify to check a person’s authorization status at a time or in a manner not required under federal immigration law, or in retaliation for a person’s exercise of their employment rights under the Labor Code.

-- request more or different documents than required under federal law to verify work authorization status;
+- Under Labor Code § 1019.1, employers may not request more or different documents than required under federal law to verify work authorization status;

 - refuse to honor documents that look genuine;

-- refuse to honor documents or work authorizations based on the specific status/term accompanying the authorization to work; or
+- refuse to honor documents or work authorization based on the specific status/term accompanying the authorization to work; or

 - attempt to re-investigate or re-verify an incumbent employee’s authorization to work using an unfair immigration-related practice.

-A penalty of up to $10,000 per violation may be recovered by the applicant, employee or the labor commissioner.
+A penalty of up to $10,000 per violation may be recovered by the applicant, employee, or by labor commissioner.

 (f) Social media

-California employers must also refrain from asking applicants to access a personal social media account in its presence and may not require employees to provide log-in information for their social media accounts (California Labor Code, §980(b)).
+California employers must also refrain from asking applicants to access a personal social media account in the presence of the employer, and may not require their employees to provide log-in information for their social media account (Cal.
+Lab.
+Code § 980(b)).

-Employers may not demand or require applicants or employees to take a polygraph test nor request an applicant or employee to take a polygraph test without first advising him or her of rights under Section 432.2 of the Labor Code.
+Employers may not demand or require applicants or employees to take a polygraph test nor request an applicant or employee take a polygraph test without first advising them of their rights under the Labor Code § 432.2.

-Likewise, California employers cannot use the results of applicant or employee HIV tests for employment purposes (California Health and Safety Code, §120980(f)).
+Likewise, California employers cannot use the results of applicant or employee HIV tests for employment purposes (Cal.
+Health & Safety Code § 120980(f)).